-KYNAMRO is supplied in single-use, 2 mL, clear glass vials or single-use, 1 mL, clear pre-filled syringes with staked needles.
-Each single-use vial or single-use pre-filled syringe of KYNAMRO is filled to deliver 1 mL of 200 mg/mL solution containing 200 mg of mipomersen sodium.
+KYNAMRO is supplied in single-use, 1 mL, clear pre-filled syringes with staked needles.
+Each single-use pre-filled syringe of KYNAMRO is filled to deliver 1 mL of 200 mg/mL solution containing 200 mg of mipomersen sodium.

-KYNAMRO is available in cartons containing 1 or 4 vials and 1 or 4 pre-filled syringes.
+KYNAMRO is available in cartons containing 1 or 4 pre-filled syringes.

 Pack of 4 pre-filled syringe: NDC 58468-0191-2

 Store refrigerated KYNAMRO at 2-8 °C (36-46 °F).
 KYNAMRO should be protected from light and kept in the original carton until time of use.
-When refrigeration is not available KYNAMRO may be stored at or below 30 °C (86 °F), away from heat sources, for up to 14 days.
+When refrigeration is not available KYNAMRO may be stored at or below 30 °C (86 °F), away from heat credits, for up to 14 days.
 Do not use KYNAMRO after the expiration date on the label.
-This product contains no preservatives; any unused drug remaining in vial after extracting 1 mL for injection must be safely discarded.

 Additional Kynamro Information